NelsonMuquissi/nigerian-sme-agent/README.md

 Install dependencies:pip install reportlab requests python-dotenv

-Create a .env file in the project root and add your Grok API key:GROK_API_KEY=your-api-key-here
+Create a .env file in the project root and add your Grok API key: